Culture causes gender gap in maths, say scientists

 Great apes talk

 Real science is a fascinating, absorbing, endlessly varied and exciting subject.
-But school science can seem dull, dusty and irrelevant to some young students.
+But school science can seem dull, dusty and irrelevant to some young people.

-The news stories and science teaching resources on this website should ensure that the kids you teach are not among them.
+The topical science stories and teaching resources on this website should ensure that the kids you teach are not among them.

 Glasgow Science Festival link